crystallabs/event_handler/README.md

 ```

 In either case, the handler methods will receive one argument - the event object
-instance with packed arguments.
+with packed arguments.

 Emitting an event returns a value.
 If all handlers run synchronously, the return
 value will be a Bool, indicating whether all handlers have completed successfully
 (`true`) or not (`false`).

-If one or more handlers run asynchronously, the return value will always be `nil`.
+If one or more handlers run asynchronously, the return value is immediately `nil`.

 ### Handling events